 10. Eat well

 That student meal plan comes in handy, but pizza and burgers can only take you so far.
 Resist the temptation to live on dorm food and use those student discounts at the grocery store.
-There are plenty of healthy, quick meals you can make to see you through your studies.
-Healthy options like fish, dark green vegetables, and whole grains are great brain food for studying.
+There are plenty of quick, healthy meals you can make to see you through your studies.
+Healthful options like fish, dark green vegetables, and whole grains are great brain food for studying.

 11. Get help when you need it